chung-leong/react-seq/examples/payment/README.md

       }
 ```

-Here we wait for two events: `submission` or `cancellation`.
-If the user didn't hit the submit button, then obviously
+If the user didn't hit the submit button, then obviously he hit the other, in which case we clear
-he hit the other, in which case we clear `method` and start the loop from the top again.
+`method` and start the loop from the top again.

-While the user is filling the form, we use the occasion to load in the next screen.
-In theory, if the user types
+We load in the next screen while the user is busy filling the form.
+In theory, if he types really really
-really really fast, he could submit a response before we start waiting for it.
+fast, he could submit a response before we start waiting for it.
 There're ways we can fix this.
+Given how
-Given how unlikely it is and how minor is the consequence, we'll just let it be.
+unlikely it is and how minor is the consequence, we'll just let it be.

 Once we have the user response, we call a function to process the payment, putting up a new screen first: